St. Peter Catholic School - Greenville, NC

 Math

-Students in Kindergarten through Fifth Grade learn math using the GO Math! program and curriculum.
+Students in Kindergarten through Fifth Grade learn math using Savvas Experience Math.
 Kindergarten skills include:

 • Identifying and sequencing numbers to 100